A lifelong commitment to public service

 With his common-sense approach, Daniel has emerged as a leader on fiscal matters.
 He has fought to preserve funding for critical services including education and assistance for seniors, while making tough choices to help Illinois live within its means and avoid surprise shortfalls.
-Daniel has earned broad recognition for his leadership on public pension reform, always focusing on approaches that protect lower-income workers and workers who are near retirement and have less time to plan for adjustments to their benefits.
+Daniel has earned broad recognition for his leadership on the public pension debt problem, always focusing on approaches that protect lower-income workers and workers who are near retirement.

 Daniel is also one of the first legislators in the country to appreciate the extent of our nation’s looming retirement crisis.
 He spearheaded a two-year battle to enact the Illinois Secure Choice Savings Program, an innovative and acclaimed mechanism to help millions of Illinois workers save for retirement using an automatic enrollment IRA with low fees.
 With the passage of this bill in late 2014, Illinois became the first state in the country to enact such a program, and Daniel became an acknowledged leader of a growing national movement.